sduprey/LATEX_WORKSPACE/RAPPORTECONOMETRIE/readme.txt

+## to convert your jped pictures to eps
+convert essec.jpg essec.eps
-## use texworks to parse your file
+## use kile to parse your file
 sudo latex Maineconometrie.tex
 ## don't go for latexpdf : it will take the EPS figures
 sudo dvips -o Maineconometry.ps Maineconometry.dvi